Temple on piece of rock fallen from Sanjeevani parvat

 War in Lanka during Ramayana

 Ravana the demon king of Lanka was advised by many including his brother Sri Vibishana to return Sri Sita Devi to Sri Rama and surrender (Saranagatham).
-All the good council to him fell in the deaf ears and Ravana had shown no inclination to return Sri Sita Devi and in fact adamant not to do so.
+All the good counsel to him fell on deaf ears and Ravana had shown no inclination to return Sri Sita Devi and in fact adamant not to do so.
 The inevitable war ensued between Sri Rama, ably assisted by the monkey and bear warriors and Ravana assisted by the demon warriors with maya sakthi.

 Inderjeet in Warfield